 Instead of running, she rows.
 To keep from bending her back, she does planks and hanging leg raises instead of sit-ups.

 “I think the workouts are really what helped her get where she is today,” Dr. Gum said.

 She ditched the pain and the immobility and gained a whole new life.

 “Before the surgery, I wasn’t able to be active, I couldn’t exercise or play in the yard with my kids,” Smith said.
 “I was a watch-from-the-sidelines mom.”

-Smith is happier, healthier and setting an example for her children.
+Smith’s life after spinal fusion is happier, healthier and has her setting an example for her children.

 “The results of this surgery had a ripple effect — not only did it impact her personal life but her professional life, too,” Dr. Gum said.
 “She’s just all-around leading a healthier lifestyle.”